25-YR FIXED RATE

 sba fee eliminations

-With respect to each 504 project for which an application is approved beginning on December 27, 2020, and ending on September 30, 2021, the following 504 fees are eliminated to the extent the cost of the fee eliminations is offset by appropriations (in other words…when the money set aside by Congress is used up):
+With respect to 504 refinancing projects for which an application is approved by September 30, 2021, the following 504 fees are eliminated to the extent the cost of the fee eliminations is offset by appropriations (in other words…when the money set aside by Congress is used up):

 Key Details: